nodejs/node/doc/guides/writing-and-running-benchmarks.md

 ### Benchmark Analysis Requirements

-To analyze the results `R` should be installed.
-Check you package manager or download it from https://www.r-project.org/.
+To analyze the results, `R` should be installed.
+Use your package manager or download it from https://www.r-project.org/.

 The R packages `ggplot2` and `plyr` are also used and can be installed using